-There isn't ONE best motorhome, and there isn't ONE price for them.
-It's exactly like buying a car- lots of styles, shapes, sizes and personal preferences.
-I'm reluctant to put any price down because the market changes so rapidly and there will also always be a reader who managed to get an incredible deal and disagrees with everything I say!
+There isn’t ONE best motorhome, and there isn’t ONE price for them.
+I’m reluctant to put any price down because the market changes so rapidly and there will always be a reader who managed to get an incredible deal and disagrees with everything I say!

 Are motorhomes in Europe cheaper?

-Nope.
-For our second van, we looked for a LHD, European motorhome and were shocked to find they were actually more expensive and well outside our price range.
-Again, you might well be able to find a decent deal somewhere, but in general, the UK is cheaper… especially at the current exchange rate!
+Again, you might well be able to find a decent deal somewhere, but in general, buying a motorhome in the UK is cheaper… especially at the current exchange rate!

 How much does a caravan cost?